MrFrangipane/pyside6-helpers/README.md

-# pyside-helpers
+# PySide6 helpers

-Bits of code used in most PySide based projects
+Bits of code used in most PySide6 based projects